Sunday, December 31, 2017

 Because the lyrics of the Legend of the Parlangua deal with the theme of the Louisiana Swamps, many people think it was recorded by a Cajun band.
 However, it was actually recorded by a Colorado based band.

 Cahoots was a house band in Aurora Colorado in the mid-eighties.
-They played at a historic country music club called Four Seasons.
+They played at a historic country music club called 4 Seasons.
 The band was fronted by Lloyd Barnett, an talented songwriter and performer.
 His wife Annie backed him on vocals and did lead on several songs.

 The Cahoots band was comprised of Lloyd Barnett (bass, vocals and wrote most of the songs), Ann Marie Barnette (his wife and singer), Willy Angel (lead guitar), Mac Eisensohn (drums), Vaughn Meyer (keyboards) and a few others.
 The group broke up after recording the Legend of the Parlangua.